Kentucky districts call off classes due to teacher absences

 LOUISVILLE, Ky.
-(AP) — Kentucky’s largest public school districts are closed due to widespread absences Friday among teachers angered by the Legislature’s passage of a pension overhaul.
+(AP) — Schools in several of Kentucky’s largest counties were forced to close Friday when teachers angered by the abrupt passage of a pension overhaul refused to go to work.

-Students in Louisville and Lexington are affected as at least eight Kentucky school districts have had to close schools due to employee absences.
+The state’s two largest districts in Louisville and Lexington were among at least eight school districts that closed schools due to widespread employee absences.

-The Kentucky Education Association calls it a “shameful” bill that was swiftly and narrowly approved by the Republican-led Legislature without a hearing or chance to comment on the final version.
+“A lot of sick days are going to be used today,” said Patricia Lea Collins, the Head Start and preschool director for the Pike County school system, where schools were closed Friday.

-Gov. Matt Bevin supports the bill and tweeted Thursday night that public workers owe “a deep debt of gratitude” to the lawmakers who voted in favor.
+The Kentucky Education Association branded as “shameful” the swift way lawmakers pushed the measure through the Republican-led Legislature without allowing the public a chance to comment.
+One of the association’s principal objections is that the measure will change the structure of pension benefits for future teachers.

 Most Read Nation & World Stories